Tales of the Unexpected in Anglesey & Beaumaris

 Pillars and posts

 If you want to see the results of time passing on a geological level, you need to head down to Red Wharf Bay (Traeth Coch).
 Walk out about a kilometre to the north along the sand and you’ll notice impressive overhanging limestone cliffs with caravans perched on top on the grass.
 Just below the campsite are a dozen or more sandstone pillars.
 These pillars were made by sink holes filling over time with sand.
-If you have kids they will love playing a giant version of stepping stones (there’s also a geocache to find) and when you’re done on the beach there are some lovely cafes on the bay to refuel everyone up again for the rest of the day.
+If you have kids they will love playing a giant version of stepping stones.
+There’s at least one geocache to find for those interested in a quick treasure hunt) and when you’re done on the beach there are some lovely cafes on the bay to refuel everyone up again for the rest of the day.
+Try the Boathouse Cafe bisto; it has a great reputation locally.

 Many of the treats in Beaumaris are more modern and revolve around a network of little lanes.
 I only spotted two high street chains; and the little independent shops are interesting, bordering on eccentric.
 Like the shop that stocks furniture and home accessories made out of recycled and discarded objects.
 Everything from wine bottles filled with fairy lights to pencil mirrors that can sketch out who is the fairest of them all in seconds.
 Echo Beach’s main draw is the large furniture made out of recycled aircraft parts.
 It’s the only shop in Wales that offers this.
 Perhaps unsurprisingly.

-Equally unique is The Little Chilli Shop on Church Street, run by the catchily named Chilli Sue and her husband Tim.
+An equally unique Anglesey attraction is The Little Chilli Shop on Church Street, run by the catchily named Chilli Sue and her husband Tim.
 The couple grow chillis, make award winning sauces and jams and stock everything from jalapeno jewellery to T-shirts with endurance slogans.

 “The bad boy is a very hot salsa.
 The beast is hotter still, I’ve just made some fresh this morning,” says Sue welcoming us into her shop.
 And then there’s the WTF, that is handed out in minute quantities on a wooden stick.
 If you are prepared to try it, you qualify to be on Sue’s Wall of Flame.
 “People come from all over to dare each other to give it a go,” she tells me.